2. Flynn effect and other statistical studies

 Numerous works try to resolve the controversy on genetic and environmental influences on intelligence throughout the analysis of identical twin’s data.

 Identical twins correlate up to 0.87 as far as intelligence is concerned; in non-twin siblings, correlation oscillates around 0.55.
-This info comprises of an experience of Jensen in 1972, which led to his primary conclusion that 80% of the variance in a population, related to the figures of the intellectual quotient (IQ), can be explained by inherited factors.
+This info comprises of an experience of Jensen in 1972, which led to his primary conclusion that 80% of the variance in a population of the intellectual quotient (IQ) depends of inherited factors.

 Logically, if Jensen were correct, intelligence would have an innate nature, although it would not mean predetermination because there are factors like the genetic combination by the laws of Mendel.